ohir/oconf-std/README.md

   Input:

-    Ascii control characters (0x00-0x1F and 0x7F) SHOULD NOT be allowed in an input line.
+    Ascii control characters (0x00-0x1F and 0x7F) SHOULD NOT be allowed in an input line, except for TAB (0x09), and CR (0x0d) characters that are treated like a space (0x20) and a NL (0x0a) character that MUST end any parseable line.
+Leading space (0x20) characters of a line do not matter.

     Except above, all UTF-8 encoded unicode codepoints are allowed as well as eight-bit characters of ISO-8859 and DOS codepages.

     For unicode input a valid UTF-8 encoding is expected.

-    Leading space (0x20) characters do not matter (are ommited).

-    Line ending NL character MUST end any parseable line.
-    The CR of CRLF line ending is considered to be a space character.

   Comments: